How Do Split-Dollar Life Insurance Plans Work?

 Among other considerations, the agreement should include:

-- Who is entitled to the various death benefit and cash values.
+- Who is entitled to the death benefit and cash values

 What Happens If You Change Jobs?

-The terms of a split-dollar plan often revolve around an employer and employee relationship.
+The terms of a split-dollar plan often revolve around an employer/employee relationship.
 When an agreement is made, the conditions and provisions at the start of employment or during contract negotiations provide for what happens at the termination of employment.

 The split-dollar life insurance plan should be seen as an employee benefit.
 The employer isn't likely to continue sharing the cost of a life insurance policy after your employment has ended, whether it was voluntary or not.